Curriculum / ELA / 7th Grade / Unit 5: Exploring Identity: American Born Chinese / Lesson 2

 RL.7.6

-Explain how characters’ behavior and beliefs are shaped by events, setting, and by other characters in American Born Chinese.
+Explain how characters' behavior and beliefs are shaped by events and by other characters, and how specific events drive the plot of American Born Chinese.

 RL.7.3